Support » Pololu Zumo Shield for Arduino User’s Guide » 2. Assembly »

 - Place an M3 nut in each of the two side slots near the rear of the chassis.
 The slots are sized so that nuts will not be able to rotate within them.
 (These nuts will be used to mount the idler sprockets later.)

-- If you want, peel the protective paper masking off both sides of the acrylic spacer plate pieces (the spacer plates in our pictures show what they will look like with the masking peeled off).
+- If you want, peel the protective paper masking off both sides of the acrylic spacer plate pieces.
 Alternatively, you can leave the masking on for additional thickness.
 If you leave the masking on, it will be mostly concealed when the robot is fully assembled.

 - Cover the chassis and motors with the spacer plate pieces and then the Zumo shield.
 There is only one correct orientation for these plates.
 (The plate consists of two separate pieces to make it possible to disassemble the Zumo without having to desolder the motors or battery terminals.)

 - In each of the four mounting holes, insert a #2-56 machine screw through the shield, spacer plate, and chassis, and tighten it against a nut under the chassis.
-You can line up the nut by feel, or you could try temporarily taping the nuts inside the recesses in the chassis.
+It is usually easier to place the nut into the recess first and hold it there with a finger or piece of tape while inserting the screw.
 Note that the kit includes two different sizes of #2-56 machine screws: 1/4″and 5/16″.
 The two longer screws are intended for use in the front holes (near the motors) if you are also mounting a sumo blade; otherwise, you can use the shorter 1/4″ screws for all four mounting holes.

 If you are also adding a basic sumo blade, you can either mount it now or add it later after you are done soldering the motors and battery contacts.
 (Note: If you intend to solder anything to the front expansion area of the shield, such as a Zumo reflectance sensor array, you will have more room to work if you do the soldering before adding the sumo blade.)